rbdannenberg/arco/doc/ugens.md

 `recplay` is a unit generator that can record sound and play it back.
 It applies a smooth envelope when the playback starts and stops, and it can automatically loop the recorded sound.
+You can get an action notification by setting an action id with `/arco/act` (see the `Ugen` `.atend(action)` method.)
+The action status values are:
+ - ACTION_END (playback has stopped; this message will be delayed if the ugen can terminate and has a non-zero "tail" duration.
+ - ACTION_END | ACTION_ERROR (playback stopped suddenly without
+   completing a fadeout, perhaps because a speed change caused samples to be exhausted before a fadeout could be accomplished)

+*In all of these cases, the ACTION_TERM_MASK (bit 0) is also set if the `recplay` has terminated.*

 `/arco/recplay/new id chans input_id gain_id fade loop` - Create a
 `recplay` ugen. `chans` is the number of channels recorded and played